Book Review: How to Be an Antiracist by Ibram X. Kendi

-Whenever I review a nonfiction book like How to Be an Antiracist I always feel as though I’m in at least a small part also writing an informational and educational essay about the subject of the book, rather than simply reviewing the book itself as a book.
+Whenever I review a nonfiction book like How to Be an Antiracist I always feel as though I’m in at least a small part also writing an informational and educational essay about the subject of the book, rather than simply reviewing the book itself.
 In large part that’s because when reviewing a nonfiction book, I’m not just evaluating the quality of a fictional narrative, but I’m evaluating the quality of dissemination of knowledge, and in the case of books like How to Be an Antiracist, the knowledge that is being disseminated is not only powerful and important, but also at times high-context.
-Since the knowledge is high-context, that means that I feel that I have a duty to my readers to make sure that everything I talk about in the review is as accessible as possible.
+By high-context I mean that a mere summary of the book often fails in conveying the depth of the book’s message and merit, and if not handled carefully can cloud the meaning of the text.
+Bearing this in mind, the result is often that I feel that I have a duty to my readers to make sure that everything I talk about in the review is as accessible as possible.

 Another way that How to Be an Antiracist differs from Stamped From the Beginning is in how it calls attention to issues of sexuality and gender in a more established way, which is something that I found lacking in Stamped From the Beginning.
 Kendi makes note of how racism is inextricably tied to gender discrimination and homophobia, and particularly calls out transphobia and the plight of trans women of color.
 These were all acknowledged in Stamped From the Beginning, but because that text was so comprehensive, the nuance that is allowed for in How to Be an Antiracist was lacking in Kendi’s previous text.